kmchmk/SLT-Data-Usage/README.md

 Steps:

-1. Go to the [latest release](https://github.com/kmchmk/SLT-Data-Usage/releases/latest) page and expand "Assets" section.
-2. Download the SLT_Usage_\<version\>.zip.
+1. Download the [SLT_Usage_Web_Installer.exe](https://github.com/kmchmk/SLT-Data-Usage/releases/download/v1.3/SLT_Usage_Web_Installer.exe) file.
 Your browser may hesitate, so you may have to allow it in the Downloads section.
-3. Extract the downloaded zip and you will find the SLT_Usage.exe file inside it.
-4. Copy the SLT_Usage.exe file to any location.
-Do not paste if it asks for admin permissions to continue.
-   (Recommended location: C:\\Users\\%USERPROFILE%\\AppData\\Local\\Programs\\SLT_Usage\\SLT_Usage.exe)
-5. Right click on the SLT_Usage.exe in new location and select "Copy".
-6. Go to C:\\Users\\%USERPROFILE%\\AppData\\Roaming\\Microsoft\\Windows\\Start Menu\\Programs\\Startup\\
-7. Right click on the background and select "Paste shortcut".
+2. Install the downloaded file.
+2. App will start automatically after the installation.
-8. Double click the new shortcut and save your SLT username (Ex: 94112xxxxxx) and password using the popup window.
+3. Save your SLT username (Ex: 94112xxxxxx) and password using the popup window.
-9. You will see a system tray icon containing "X" mark.
+4. You will see a system tray icon containing "X" mark.
 Right click it and "Refresh".
-10. Move it out to the taskbar from system tray, if you want to see it directly all the time.
+5. Move it out to the taskbar from system tray, if you want to see it directly all the time.

 _Auto refresh interval is 120 secs._